Rajwar92/mkdocs-test/docs/Industry Foundation/User Guide/3. Customs Industry Foundation/Differ.md

 Participation in trade agreements and preferences can affect customs procedures.
 Some countries may offer preferential treatment to goods from specific trading partners, influencing the applicable tariffs and requirements.

 ## Regulatory Compliance Standards
 Countries may have different standards for regulatory compliance, affecting product certifications and inspections.
-Understanding and adhering to these standards is essential for customs clearance.
+Understanding and adhering to these standards is essential for customs clearance